 Breeding Season Has Begun

 10/10/16 Once again it's time to start a new cycle of life on the ranch.
 Goats are seasonal breeders and, well, this is the breeding season!
 In fact, it seemed that a few days ago it was the breeding DAY.
-We had most of the does line up at the buck pen and let us know that they were ready to be bred.
+Most of the does lined up at the buck pen to let us know that they were ready to be bred.
 We (and the bucks) obliged them and in five months (a goat gestation period) we will be swimming in newborn kids.

 Check out our kidding schedule here.